bsuraj-2699/quest-evaluator/README.md

 ---

-## ☁️ Deployment (Railway)
+## ☁️ Deployment (Render)

 1. Push to GitHub — `.env` and `credentials.json` excluded via `.gitignore`
-2. [railway.app](https://railway.app) → New Project → Deploy from GitHub → select repo
+2. [render.com](https://render.com) → New Project → Deploy from GitHub → select repo
 3. Add environment variables in the Railway dashboard (same as `.env`)
 4. For `credentials.json` — paste the full JSON as a `GOOGLE_CREDENTIALS_JSON` variable
-5. Railway provides a public URL automatically ✅
+5. Render provides a public URL automatically ✅

 ---